ielbadisy/survalis/README.md

 The function searches over a grid of possible feature values and selects the change that maximizes penalized gain.
 This enables actionable and interpretable "what-if" reasoning in clinical settings.

+---

+### Feature interaction diagnostics

+The `compute_interactions()` implements compute feature interaction strength using Freidman's H-statistic, extented to survival models with predicted survival probabilities at specific time points.

+Intraction stength is estimated using three approaches:

+- `1way`: each feature's total interaction with the rest (univariate H-statistic)
+- `heatmap`: pairwise interactions visualized as a symmetric heatmap.
+- `time`: time-varying interaction strength per feature across time points.

+**Interpretation**

+- A higher H-statistic (closer to 1) indicates stronger interaction (i.e., the feature's effect on survival depends more on other variables).
+- Time-varying interaction results reveal how dependency structures evolve across observation period.

+**Use cases**

+- One can identify features with strong interactions to model them usong non-additive effects or interactions terms.
+- Support time-varying effect modleing when interactions changes across time.
+- This may, in some extend, informs feature selection.